ernakkc/sudoku-solver/README.md

 1. **Image Preprocessing**: The input image is preprocessed to detect and extract the Sudoku grid
 2. **Cell Extraction**: Each cell in the 9×9 grid is isolated
-3. **Digit Recognition**: Google's Generative AI identifies digits in each cell
+3. **Digit Recognition**: Google's Generative AI (Gemini 2.0 Flash) identifies digits in each cell
+   - Improved prompts for better empty cell detection
+   - Automatic retry mechanism (up to 3 attempts)
+   - Matrix validation (9x9 size, 0-9 values)
+4. **User Verification**: User can manually edit the matrix if needed
-4. **SAT Solving**: The puzzle is converted to Boolean constraints and solved using a SAT solver
+5. **SAT Solving**: The puzzle is converted to Boolean constraints and solved using a SAT solver
-5. **Visualization**: The solution is overlaid on the original image
+   - Checks for multiple solutions
+   - Uses blocking clauses to find alternative solutions
+6. **Visualization**:
+   - Single solution: Displayed in the main panel
+   - Multiple solutions: Grid layout with clickable thumbnails
+   - All solutions saved as separate PNG files

 ## 📝 Example Puzzles